General Questions

 Pastured means living out on the past from spring to fall and access to hay in the winter.
 Unlike cows and sheep, our pigs eat grain as well as grass.

-Questions about Lamb
+Questions About Lamb

 Yes!
 Like our beef, all the lamb we raise never eats anything other than grass.
 That means growing pasture spring through fall and high quality hay over the winter.